OMGrant/script.parsec/README.md

 1. On first launch, Parsec will ask you to enter your username and password.<br /> You'll need to connect a USB keyboard in order to enter this in.
 1. Parsec will then ask you if you want to save this information.<br />
-I reccomend doing so so that you won't have to do so again each time you launch Parsec from the addon addon.
+I reccomend doing so so that you won't have to do so again each time you launch Parsec from the addon.

 ## Exiting Parsec
 * In order to exit Parsec back into OSMC/Kodi, you'll need to enter the following command on your keyboard.
   * Ctrl + Alt + ~

-## Known Bugs
-* None known so far.
-Not sure if all client side configurations are working correctly.

 ## Future Development
 * Raspbian + Kodi functionality currently being tested.
 If anyone knows how to exit Kodi from command line in Rasbian Stretch with Desktop let me know!